-- A. Hazing - a.
+- a.
 A person commits the offense of hazing if the person intentionally, knowingly, or recklessly, for the purpose of initiating, admitting or affiliating a minor or student into or with an organization, or for the purpose of continuing or enhancing a minor or student's membership or status in an organization, causes, coerces or forces a minor or student to do any action or activity which are prohibited by this Policy, including but not limited to: - i.
 Any requirement or pressure put on an individual to participate in any activity which is illegal, perverse, publicly indecent, or contrary to his/her genuine moral beliefs, e.g., public profanity, indecent or lewd conduct, or sexual gestures in public. - ii.
 Subjecting an individual to cruel or harassing language, or morally degrading or humiliating an individual for the object of amusement, ridicule or intimidation, regardless of the person's willingness to participate. - iii.
 Forcing, requiring or pressuring an individual to tamper with or damage the property of the University, or harass another individual or organization. - iv.
 Forcing, requiring, or pressuring an individual to consume any food, liquid, alcoholic liquid, drug or other substance which subjects the minor or student to a risk of emotional or physical harm. - v.
 Forcing, requiring or pressing an individual to endure brutality of a physical nature, including whipping, beating, branding, calisthenics or exposure to the elements. - vi.
 Forcing, requiring or pressing an individual to endure brutality of a mental nature, including activity adversely affecting the mental health or dignity of the individual, sleep deprivation, exclusion from social contact or conduct that could result in extreme embarrassment. - vii.
 Endure brutality of a sexual nature. - viii.
 Endure any other activity that creates a reasonable likelihood of bodily injury to the minor or student. - b.
 Hazing shall not include reasonable and customary athletic, law enforcement or military training, contests, competitions or events. - c.
-For purposes of this policy, any activity as described, in which the initiation or admission into or affiliation with an organization is directly or indirectly conditioned shall be presumed to be "forced" activity, the willingness of an individual to participate in such activity notwithstanding. - B. Organizational Hazing - a.
-An organization commits the offense of organizational hazing if the organization intentionally, knowingly, or recklessly promotes or facilitates a violation of Hazing.
+For purposes of this policy, any activity as described, in which the initiation or admission into or affiliation with an organization is directly or indirectly conditioned shall be presumed to be "forced" activity, the willingness of an individual to participate in such activity notwithstanding.